 For C string parameters that use the general_string base attribute, the last listed parameter and all additional parameters must be strings.
 The general_string base attribute allows some of the additional string parameters to be passed as numeric arguments while others are passed as non-numeric arguments.
-The size of the last listed parameter is used as the size of all additional parameters.
+The default size of the repeating parameters is based on the maximum default size determined from all of the COBOL arguments passed as repeating arguments.
 For parameters with the general_string base attribute, the default size is the greater of one more than the length and four more than the digit length of the passed COBOL argument.
-The size(value) base modifier attribute (see page 103) may be used to modify the default size as necessary.
+The size(value) base modifier attribute (on page 98) may be used to modify the default size as necessary.